wuruoyun/vue-component-lib-starter/README.md

 npm run docs:build
 ```

-To preview the docs build locally, server the folder `docs/.vuepress/dist` using [http-server](https://www.npmjs.com/package/http-server).
+You may use [Netlify](https://www.netlify.com/) to auto build and deloy the doc app like this project does.
+To preview the docs build locally, serve the folder `docs/.vuepress/dist` using [http-server](https://www.npmjs.com/package/http-server).
 Double-clicking the `index.html` won't work.

 ## Develop and test locally

 The best way to develop and test your component is by creating demos in `docs` folder, as shown by the example components.

 If you want to test the library in your Vue3 app:

-* In the root folder of this library, run `npm link`.
+- In the root folder of this library, run `npm link`.
 This will create a symbolic link to the library.
-* In the root folder of your client app, run `npm link my-lib`.
+- In the root folder of your client app, run `npm link my-lib`.
 This will add the symbolic link to the `node_modules` folder in your client app.

 If you made changes to the library, you will need to rebuild the library.
 Your Vue3 app will hot reload when the library is built.